 - A label hierarchy with prioritization.
 What if a document meets the criteria for multiple labels?
 No problem!
 You can prioritize which label is applied.

 - Localized certifications.
 We hold certifications for many regional competencies, such as Victorian Electronic Records Strategy (VERS), National Archives Records Management (NARA), and DoD 5015.2, to name a few.

 - Trigger retention from custom date fields.
 It is very common to use custom date fields in your SharePoint lists and libraries.
-Maybe you track project end dates, and want to keep document three years after the project has ended.
-RecordPoint allows you to use any date field to trigger an retention policy.
+Maybe you track project end dates and want to keep document three years after the project has ended.
+RecordPoint allows you to use any date field to trigger a retention policy.

 Let us help with your Office 365 needs